October 28th, 2018

 The 3 of us had a nice time just reminiscing about the hike until Stellar and Zappy’s ride arrived.
 Jon was delayed a bit so I got a ride back to the store with them.
 Saying goodby was tough.
 When Jon arrived, we of course had to go back to the monument to get more pictures.

 So that’s about it.
-I spent another few days aftwerwards enjoying Arizona, eating and unwinding.
+I spent another few days afterwards enjoying Arizona, eating and unwinding.
 On a tour around the local area, we drove right past the Arizona Trail.
 Just like that, I could hear another long trail beckoning, almost like it was my destiny.
 I also fell in love with the AZ landscape and want to see more.
 Just look at these awesome pics.

 Scorpion hunting with a blacklight…awesome!